lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >
 >If the **[!UICONTROL Asset Download]** setting is enabled in the **[!UICONTROL Download Settings]**, the asset renditions are downloaded in a separate folder for each asset within the zip folder.
 >
+>If the assets are downloaded from a shared link, the asset renditions are downloaded in a separate folder for each asset within the zip folder.

 >[!NOTE]
 >